RafaFT/100-days-of-code/r2-log.md

 Implemented the calculation optimization described on `r2d78` (for all indicators), while also fixing the bug from `r2d77`.

 I also optimized the `tr` calculation further, by not iterating an array of birthday dates, but instead checking the date of each index more intelligently.
 After all of these optimizations, a realistic calculation (of +- 3 years) sometimes takes **25 milliseconds**, which is faster than I could have ever imagined!

+### R2D80 -> 83 - 2020/08/22 -> 2020/08/25

+Continued working on the calculate indicator implementation on Cloud Run.

+In these 4 days I implemented the following changes:
+1. Cache calculation by default (query string parameter for disabling cache).
+2. getRecords receives the start date and returns only the necessary records.
+3. Don't panic during runtime to prevent cold starts.
+4. Use `errorreporting` to report Internal Server Errors.
+5. Implemented all new logic and optimizations to the calculate-indicators CF.

+OBS: After reading more about [caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching), I was assuming that simply setting the response header `Cache-Control: public, max-age=3600` would make cache work both locally and shared (proxy and CDN's), but I was surprised to noticed that the cache was only working locally (browser).
+I'm not entirely sure why this is happening, but I think I may need to enable Google's Cloud CDN service to take advantage of shared caching...
+I still need to work on this!